Using STOMP with SockJS

 Implement a webSocketFactory

-Create a function that returns an object similar to WebSocket (typically SockJS instance).
+Create a function that returns an object similar to WebSocket (typically a SockJS instance).

 export function mySocketFactory() {